Career Opportunities with the Society for Humanistic Judaism

 The Executive Director serves as the Chief Executive Officer for the Secular Coalition for America, a 501(c)(4) organization, and its sister organization, the Secular Coalition for America Education Fund, a 501(c)(3) organization.
 S/he reports to the Board of Directors and is a non-voting member of the Board.
 The Executive Director is responsible for the organization’s achievement of its mission and financial objectives.
 S/he oversees the lobbying and public education efforts for the Coalition and its member organizations and serves as the chief spokesperson for the organization.

-SCA is seeking a candidate with at least 10 years of management experience with an advocacy organization at the federal level.
-The successful candidate will have a demonstrated capacity to communicate with legislators, federal agencies,the media and other stakeholders and opinion leaders.
+SCA is seeking a candidate with demonstrated management experience.
+Ideally, the candidate will have Capitol Hill experience and/or supervisory experience with an advocacy organization at the federal level.
+The successful candidate will have a demonstrated capacity to communicate with legislators, agencies, the media and other stakeholders and opinion leaders.
 Preference will be given to candidates who have a record of effective advocacy and public policy campaign leadership skills.

 Successful candidates will have graduate level education in the law, public policy (or related fields) or comparable experience.
-Candidates should be familiar with secular legal, federal legislative and public policy matters and be able to work with and represent the interests of a diverse coalition.
-The candidate should be ready to execute board strategy through fundraising, staff leadership, and coalition building.
-Preference will be given to candidates with a proven track record of managing successful legislative campaigns.
-The candidate must have a track record of successful financial oversight and strong financial controls.
-The Executive Director is the chief fundraiser and must have a track record of cultivating,recruiting,and maintaining relationships with major financial donors.
+Candidates should be familiar with secular legal, legislative and public policy matters and be able to work with and represent the interests of a diverse coalition of atheists and humanists.
+The candidate should be ready to manage fundraising and finances, train and supervise staff, and coordinate and build coalitions, as well as, provide leadership in lobbying.

 The Secular Coalition for America (SCA) seeks highly motivated undergraduate, graduate, or law students for unpaid internship positions in the spring, summer and fall semesters.
 SCA is a 501(c)(4) advocacy organization located in Washington, D.C.
 Its mission is to increase the visibility of and respect for nontheistic viewpoints in the United States, and to protect and strengthen the secular character of our government as the best guarantee of freedom for all.